Htunn/Ansible_Hyper-V/README.md

-# Create Hyper-V VM snapshot with Ansible

-Prerequisite

-windows Server 2016
-ansible "2.9.11"

- Manage windows machines with ansible
+# Manage windows machines with ansible

 1.Upgrade powershell and .net framework
 2.open winrm port with " winrm quickconfig " command in powershell admin